Environmental Health and Safety

 • Plan and direct a regular program of safety inspections.

-Five oversight committees bring together members of the Health Sciences Center community to work collaboratively with EH&S to assess the safety and environmental programs and recommend/implement improvements.
+LSUHSC-NO’s standing oversight committees bring together members of the community to work collaboratively with EH&S to assess the safety and environmental programs and recommend/implement improvements:

-• The Executive Committee for Environmental Health and Safety assesses prior year accomplishments and the coming year goals of all oversight committees and EH&S, and provides guidance and advice on program improvements to enhance safety readiness.
+• The Executive Committee for Environmental Health and Safety assesses the prior year’s accomplishments and the coming year’s goals of all oversight committees and EH&S, and provides guidance and advice on program improvements to enhance safety readiness.

 • The Institutional Biosafety Committee reviews, approves and oversees research using rDNA to ensure compliance with NIH guidelines.
 The committee also reviews all research for biological safety issues.